Vladimir Orlić

-Vladimir Orlić (Владимир Орлић; born 15 April 1983) is a Serbian politician.
-He served five terms in Serbia's national assembly between 2014 and 2024 and was its president (i.e., speaker) from August 2022 to February 2024.
-Since 12 June 2024, he has served as director of Serbia's Security Intelligence Agency (BIA).
+Vladimir Orlić (Владимир Орлић; born 15 April 1983) is a Serbian politician and administrator.
+He served five terms in Serbia's national assembly between 2014 and 2024 and was its president from August 2022 to February 2024.
+Since 12 June 2024, he has been the director of Serbia's Security Intelligence Agency (BIA).

 He is a member of the Serbian Progressive Party (SNS) and has been one of its vice-presidents since 2021.
 Orlić is known for insulting political opponents and his harsh rhetoric.

 Early life and career

 Orlić was born in Belgrade, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 He graduated from the University of Belgrade School of Electrical Engineering in 2007 and received a Ph.D. in electrical engineering and computing from the same institution in 2011.
-He has published over eighty scientific and professional papers, worked in research and development for Imtel, and began working at the Vlatacom Research and Development Institute in 2012.
+He has published over eighty scientific and professional papers.
+Orlić has worked in research and development for Imtel, and in 2012 he began working at the Vlatacom Research and Development Institute.